 Internal pet parasites are most often treated with medications, liquid, tablet or injectable, especially formulated to kill the offending culprit.
 Our vet in Rancho Cucamonga may need to perform repeated testing to ensure your pet is indeed rid of the parasite so a prevention program can be implemented.

 Our pet parasite prevention in Rancho Cucamonga varies depending on what we’re protecting your pet from.
 To guard against heartworms, which are transmitted by mosquitos, and fleas, which can also carry dangerous diseases, a monthly preventative program that fights against both consists of either a topical or pill medication that protects pets from the havoc both of these parasites wreak.
 Likewise, there are specific medications prescribed by our veterinarian in Rancho Cucamonga that protect against ticks, hookworms, and roundworms.
-We now have a new medication, Trifexis which protects dogs against all of these pets in a single, chewable pill.
 As of this time, there is no similar medication for cats.

 With the medications and programs available for comprehensive pet parasite prevention in Rancho Cucamonga, parasite infestation should no longer be a problem for your pet.
 To ensure his or her health, contact your Rancho Cucamonga vet to begin a prevention program today.